dazinator/GitHookExperiment/README.md

 ## Debugging

+To debug:
-To debug, open the "src" folder in VS Code (I have included launchSettings and workspace settings in the repo) set a breakpoint in the `main.csx` script and start debugging using the ".NET Script Debug" profile.
-The script is just an experiment and it calls GitVersion.exe and then converts the json variables to yml (I had a hardtime committing json as a note), then adds it as a git note to the current repo for the current commit.
+- Open the "src" folder in VS Code.
+- Set a breakpoint in the `post-commit.csx` script, and start debugging using the ".NET Script Debug" profile.

+The `post-commit.csx` script calls GitVersion.exe and then converts the json variables to yml (I had a hardtime committing json as a note), then adds it as a git note to the current repo for the current commit.

 ## Run as a git commit hook

 Debugging the script in VS Code is all well and good, but you want to see it execute as a proper git post commit hook right?

 1. Install the [filewatcher](https://marketplace.visualstudio.com/items?itemName=appulate.filewatcher) extension for VS Code.
-2. Save a change to the `main.csx` file - it will automatically be copied to `.git/hooks/post-commit` thanks to filewatcher, and the vscode settings.json.
+2. Save a change to the `post-commit.csx` file - it will automatically be copied to the local `.git/hooks/post-commit` thanks to filewatcher, and the vscode settings.json.
-3. Commit your change!
+3. Commit your change the repo!
 This will now trigger the post-commit hook!
-You will see the output in VS Code output window.
+You will see the output in VS Code output window (select git from the dropdown).
 This is now running the script as a proper git post commit hook.

+Also this speeds up development:

+1. Make a change to the `post-commit.csx` and save it.
+2. Commit it to the repo - you will see it run!

 ## How do I see the note?